Convergence Analysis of the Wasserstein Proximal Algorithm beyond Geodesic Convexity: Convergence rate analysis

 \end{corollary}

-Our Theorem~\ref{main_thm} can also be applied to derive the convergence rate for backward time-discretized KL divergence (i.e., linear Langevin dynamics). \begin{corollary}[Wasserstein proximal algorithm on Langevin dynamics] If $f:\Theta \rightarrow \mathbb{R}$ is semiconvex, lower semicontinuous, and $\nu = \exp(-f)$ satisfies the $\mu$-LSI condition (\ref{eqn:LSI}), Assumptions \ref{assum_1}, \ref{assum_2} and the PL inequality (\ref{Eqn_wass_PL}) are satisfied.
-Consequently, the Wasserstein proximal algorithm (\ref{Eqn_jko}) satisfies for any $\xi>0$,
+Our Theorem~\ref{main_thm} can also be applied to derive the convergence rate for backward time-discretized KL divergence (i.e., linear Langevin dynamics). \begin{corollary}[Wasserstein proximal algorithm on Langevin dynamics] Suppose $\nu = e^{-f}$ satisfies the $\mu$-LSI condition (\ref{eqn:LSI}) for a potential function $f:\Theta \rightarrow \mathbb{R}$.
+If $f$ is semiconvex, lower semicontinuous,